 First of all, let’s play a quick game: which website do you think costs the most?

 What did you guess?
 If you chose Website A, then you’d be correct – it’s a custom-made site, meaning it probably cost around $5,000.
 The other two designs are… drum roll please… free website templates from DIY website builders Wix and Squarespace.
-With these builders, it costs a minimum of $12 to $13 per month to build an ad-free website.
+With these builders, it costs a minimum of $16 per month to build an ad-free website.

 It’s pretty hard to tell which design cost more just by looking at them, which shows that there is no right or wrong way to build a website.
-Building a website can cost as little as $6 per month with a website builder, while hiring a web designer can cost in excess of $10,000 upfront to design and build a site.
+However, it is important to consider the varying costs before learning how to build a website.

-On average, though, it costs around $200 to build a website, with an ongoing cost of around $50 per month to maintain it.
+On average, though, you can expect to pay an upfront cost of around $200 to build a website, with an ongoing cost of around $50 per month to maintain it.
 This estimate is higher if you hire a designer or developer – expect an upfront charge of around $6,000, with an ongoing cost of $1,000 per year.

 We’ll walk you through each option, explore the various costs involved, and explain how to ask the right questions to get the most out of your money.
 Ready?
 Let’s go!